 We want our students to feel fully immersed in their outdoor adventure, so we only allow them to use their cell phones on logistics and traveling days.
-You can, however, expect a phone call from your child when he or she arrives at the airport, 4 to 5 days after arriving, and once more before returning home.
-You can also expect a few postcards from your child and his or her instructors.
+You can, however, expect a phone call from your child when he or she arrives at the airport and a few times throughout the trip.

 Of course, if there is an emergency or you need to contact your child right away during the trip, you can call us, and we will get your child to a phone as quickly as possible.

-Every trip has its own “Treks Checks” blog that we update 5–6 times throughout the trip.
-It will include a report on the last few days’ activities, recent culinary highlights, achievements, photos, and anything else the students find interesting and exciting.
-Each time a new blog is posted, you will receive an email with a direct link to the update.
+Every trip has its own trip blog that we update throughout the trip.
+It will include a report and/or photos on the last few days’ activities, recent culinary highlights, achievements, and anything else the students find interesting and exciting.

 Each adventure has a trip-specific packing list that details what your child needs to bring.
 Adventure Treks provides all of the necessary outdoor equipment, including a backpack, sleeping bag, and sleeping pad.